 The soda fountain owes its American existence to a Yale chemistry professor named Benjamin Silliman.
 In 1806 he bought from England newly invented equipment that impregnated water with carbon dioxide.
 He called it soda water.
 Silliman then began selling it in New Haven, Conn.
 Sales were brisk, so he invented a bigger machine.
 He took in three partners and opened soda fountains along the East Coast.

 The year before Silliman bought his soda equipment, another New Englander began making ice cream possible for people who lived in the tropics.
-A wealthy Boston Brahmin, Tudor knew the joys of ice cream and cold drinks in the summer.
+A wealthy Boston Brahmin, Frederic Tudor knew the joys of ice cream and cold drinks in the summer.
 He began shipping ice around the world.
 At first people thought him crazy.
 He proved them wrong by making a fortune.

 Howard Deering Johnson famously started his empire in 1925 as a small soda fountain.
 He wanted to improve sales, and he hit upon better ice cream as the answers.
 So with his own hands he began making ice cream with more butterfat and better ingredients.
 The results were a hit.